phamthikimnhung/Comprehensive-Expansion-Plan-for-Global-Superstore_Power-BI/README.md

 ## Dataset
 ### Introduction
-Dataset stores sales information of some products of a company worldwide Includes 3 data tables:
+Dataset stores sales information of some products of a company worldwide Includes 3 data tables:(The detailed file with the name _"1.
+Superstore_Sales_Dataset xlxs"_can be downloaded from the above location)
 * Orders: fact order
 * People: information of salesperson
 * Returns: information on returned orders
-(The detailed file with the name _"1.
-Superstore_Sales_Dataset xlxs"_can be downloaded from the above location. )

 ### Data dictionary
 ![image](https://user-images.githubusercontent.com/129883764/233850596-17a19294-72dd-43b7-b240-a93da2ad9070.png)